 Pleo Muc Homeopathic Eye Drops

 - Exercise, such as a regular brisk walk is about as helpful as using beta-blockers medication for glaucoma.

 - Antioxidants protect cells and membranes in the eye from free-radical damage.

 - Some drugs for other conditions increase glaucoma risk.

 The development of glaucoma is brought about by damage to the optic nerve, sometimes as a result of increased pressure in the clear fluid that circulates in the inside of the eye between the cornea and the lens.

 The anterior (front) chamber of the eye is bounded by the lens and iris behind and the cornea in front.
-The meibomian gland behind the upper eyelid keeps the anterior chamber filled with aqueous humor, a clear liquid, which provides oxygen and nutrients to the front of the eye.
-The gland continually produces aqueous humor, which exits the eyes through a mesh of tiny holes behind the lower eyelid, called the trabecular meshwork.
+The ciliary epithelium behind the upper eyelid secretes aqueous humour, a clear liguid that fills the anterior chamber, which provides oxygen and nutrients to the front of the eye.
+Aqueous humor is produced continuously and then exits the eyes through a mesh of tiny holes behind the lower eyelid, called the trabecular meshwork.

 In glaucoma, the trabecular meshwork begins to deteriorate, blocking the normal exit of fluid, and therefore pressure builds up in the anterior chamber, which swells, sending pressure to the vitreous, and eventually starving the nerve cells of nutrients.
 The nerves that comprise peripheral vision fail first.